defunkt/resque-lock/README.md

     end

-The above modification will ensure only one job of class UpdateNetworkGraph is running at a time, regardless of the repo_id.
+The above modification will ensure only one job of class UpdateNetworkGraph is queued at a time, regardless of the repo_id.
 Normally a job is locked using a combination of its class name and arguments.